edgedb/edgedb-python/docs/api/blocking_client.rst

     .. py:method:: query_required_single(query, *args, **kwargs)

-        Run a singleton-returning query and return its element.
+        Acquire a connection and use it to run a singleton-returning query and return its element.
+The temporary connection is automatically returned back to the pool.

         :param str query: Query text.
         :param args: Positional query arguments.